autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-create-maps-for-autoware.md

 ### Creating a vector map

-A vector map is required for route planning, traffic light detection, and predicting the trajectories of other vehicles and pedestrians.
+A vector map contains highly accurate information about a road network, lane geometry, and traffic lights.
+It is required for route planning, traffic light detection, and predicting the trajectories of other vehicles and pedestrians.

 The specifications of an Autoware-compatible vector map are as follows: